Want to learn more about BRIDGES? Join us for BRIDGES Info Night!

 Eligibility and Enrollment Process

-With the A Seattle Public Schools post-secondary program that supports students with disabilities Program adult students have the opportunity to build their skills with a variety of tasks and projects at locations such as the Washington State Talking Book and Braille Library, Swedish Hospital, community food banks, local businesses, or the Emergency Feeding Program.
+With the BRIDGES program adult students have the opportunity to build their skills with a variety of tasks and projects at locations such as the Washington State Talking Book and Braille Library, Swedish Hospital, community food banks, local businesses, or the Emergency Feeding Program.
 Our Eligibility and Enrollment Process web page can help you get started to determine if this program is a good fit for your student.
 Read more about BRIDGES eligibility and the overall enrollment process.

 Project Search at Seattle Children’s Hospital

-We are lucky to have a A Seattle Public Schools post-secondary program that supports students with disabilities 1 Project Search program for students in their last year of school-age eligibility who are DDA-qualified and want to work.
+We are lucky to have a BRIDGES 1 Project Search program for students in their last year of school-age eligibility who are DDA-qualified and want to work.
 The program is well-established and embedded with Seattle Children’s Hospital.
 It was recently honored with the State of Washington Governor’s Employer Award.

 General Program Information